 I Watched Netflix Raunchfest ‘365 Days’ & I Have Many Questions

-Post-lockdown horniness has reached its peak with the absolute hysteria that Netflix’s 365 Days has inspired in recent weeks.
-People are truly hot for it.
+Post-lockdown horniness reached its peak with the absolute hysteria that Netflix’s 365 Days inspired when it dropped earlier this year.
+People were truly hot for it.

 It’s important to note that the film’s narrative — an abusive and controlling dynamic between its protagonist Massimo and Laura — is definitely confronting, but the acting and dialogue is also so absurd that it’s hard to take it seriously.
-But if we can set this aside, and just focus on the film as a form of erotica, well the extremely realistic sex scenes are actually pretty groundbreaking — and clearly something that viewers are responding to, as the movie stands at number one on Australian Netflix right now.
+But if we can set this aside, and just focus on the film as a form of erotica, well the extremely realistic sex scenes are actually pretty groundbreaking — and clearly something that viewers are responding to, as the movie was one of the most popular additions to Australian Netflix this year.

 Saying that, the film itself just doesn’t make a lot of sense.
 It has plot holes deeper than the Mediterranean Sea and it left me with more questions than answers.